-In Requirements Engineering, every interaction is an opportunity to present, even the briefest introductions.
+In requirements engineering and IT business analysis, every interaction is an opportunity to present, even the briefest introductions.
 Whether it’s meeting a new stakeholder or discussing project updates, these moments matter.
 I’ve realized the power of consciously leveraging them to hone my presentation skills.

 Continuous learning is integral to mastering any skill, including presentation.
 I’ve found immense value in studying existing presentations, be it through slideshows or recorded speeches.
 Platforms like YouTube offer a wealth of content, ranging from historic speeches to modern talks.